algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 ### 1.1 Project Overview

-The aim of the project is to create a software that find the quickest path between two landmarks in the United States.
+The aim of the project is to create a software that finds the quickest path between two landmarks in the United States.
 To achieve this request, we have to use the C++ language[^1].
 We decided to name our software "QPS", aka "Quickest Path System", a play on words among GPS "Global Positioning System" and the name of the project "Quickest Path".

 ### 1.2 Document Purpose